 How PFA CustomerCapital works

 When PFA Pension was founded in 1917, the owners decided that they were only to receive a very limited part of the profit.
 This remains the case today, which means that we are able to pass on most of the profit we generate to our customers.
-Among other things, this is done by means of a return on CustomerCapital, which we have just distributed for 2018.
+Among other things, this is done by means of interest on CustomerCapital, which we have just distributed for 2018.
 This means that a large number of our customers have received extra money for their retirement.

 CustomerCapital is capital base in PFA Pension and will receive a part of any profit, but will also take part in covering any losses.
-It gives you, as a customer, the possibility of obtaining an extra high return on the part of your savings that is paid to CustomerCapital.
-However, CustomerCapital is also associated with risk, which means that CustomerCapital may be reduced (due to negative return) or, in the last resort, be completely exhausted.
+It gives you, as a customer, the possibility of obtaining an extra high interest on the part of your savings that is paid to CustomerCapital.
+However, CustomerCapital is also associated with risk, which means that CustomerCapital may be reduced (due to negative interest) or, in the last resort, be completely exhausted.

 How CustomerCapital works